Key Clinical Updates in Atopic Dermatitis

 Patient education regarding gentle skin care and exactly how to use medications is critical to successful management of atopic dermatitis.

 Atopic patients have hyperirritable skin.
-Anything that dries or irritates the ...
+Anything that dries or irritates the skin will ...